kyma-project/kyma/resources/eventing/README.md

 ## Event Publisher Proxy

-This component receives Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.
+This component receives legacy and Cloud Event publishing requests from the cluster workloads (microservice or Serverless functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.
+It also fetches a list of subscriptions for a connected application.
 Click [here](../../components/event-publisher-proxy) for more details.

 ## Controller